ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 And assume we can do this kind of stipulation further such that

 2. For any sentence in $L_{A}$, relative to any context of utterance, there is a sentence in $S_{A}$ that has the same truth condition.
-(This would include inferential indiscernability, according to Hirsch's latter paper "On ontology by stipulation")
+(This would include inferential indiscernability, according to Hirsch's later appendix "On ontology by stipulation")

 And assume we can also stipulate $S_{B}$ in the same way.
 Then the following argument holds: